Using the tenement management scheme

 Decisions are made through majority voting.
 A proposal must get over 50 percent of the votes to win.
 Each flat has one vote.

-If it’s about common areas only some flats use, such as stairs, lifts or landings, only those flats vote.
+If the repair issue is in a common area only accessed by some flats, such as stairs, lifts or landings, only those flats can vote.

 If the decision is about common parts, such as the roof or external walls, every flat can vote.